Together, we can change the world

 Noel started looking at life differently early on.
 From starting a general contracting company at the age of 12 and reselling “deformed” cookies from a local business on the school bus to winning the Ranatra Fusca individual’s award for creative thinking, looking at the world differently has always moved him toward what’s possible.
 After leaving Georgia Tech while studying engineering, Noel has gone on to develop skills from sales to executive management, strategy and planning helping grow and turn around a company from a small print shop to a SaaS model software provider to the healthcare industry.
 Noel’s love of children (starting primarily with his 3 boys) drives him to seek ways to protect and serve the most vulnerable from financially adopting children to getting involved in trafficking advocacy.
 Noel is very excited to be privileged to serve on the board of Just One and help them grow their reach and abilities.
 Noel lives north of Atlanta with a wife who’s out of his league and three “all-boy” boys.

 Clay & Amy Churchill

-Clay and Amy have been married 25 years and love serving others as a family.
-They both grew up with the world in their hearts and that heartbeat is now evident in their children.
+Clay and Amy have been married for over 25 years and love serving others as a family.
+They both grew up with the world in their hearts, and that heartbeat is now evident in their children.
 In Clay’s college years, he traveled with an outreach team to India and Central Africa.
-He witnessed the poverty and yet at the same time utter joy found in the simple things.
-They have seen what happens when a simple family continues to says “yes” when God’s asks and so they hope to encourage and inspire others to say “yes” too!
-They desire that others fully realize that they are created with a purpose for a purpose and they already have what it takes to make a difference and can start today even if to help JUST ONE.
+He witnessed the poverty and yet, at the same time utter joy found in the simple things.
+From sustainability projects to water filter distributions, the founder’s mindset is clear — people are at the center of all they do.
+They want to see lives changed for good, not just for a moment.
+They desire that others fully realize that they are created with a purpose for a purpose, and they already have what it takes to make a difference today, Just One person at a time!